standard-for-public-code/standard-for-public-code/criteria/require-review.md

 ## Requirements

 * All contributions that are accepted or committed to release versions of the codebase MUST be reviewed by another contributor
-* Review MUST include source, policy, tests and documentation
+* Reviews MUST include source, policy, tests and documentation
 * Reviewers MUST provide feedback on all decisions made and the implementation in the review
 * Contributions SHOULD conform to the standards, architecture and decisions set out in the codebase in order to pass review
-* Review SHOULD include executing running both the code and the tests of the codebase
+* Reviews SHOULD include running both the code and the tests of the codebase
 * Contributions SHOULD be reviewed by someone in a different context than the contributor
 * Version control systems SHOULD not accept non-reviewed contributions in release versions
 * Reviews SHOULD happen within two business days